Nibirutta/task-api/DEVLOG.md

 - *Started building the models to see what I'll need to do next*.
 - *Added CORS to control and secure cross-origin server requests*.
 - *Started the server to test if the connection to MongoDB was working correctly*.
+- *Created the user registration route and it's working perfectly*.